AmirKhan024/Telecom-Churn-ML-Pipeline--AWS--Airflow--Snowflake--Power-BI-/README.md

 ## 🎯 Project Overview

-A production-ready, end-to-end **hybrid data engineering pipeline** that combines **event-driven architecture** with **orchestration monitoring** to predict customer churn for a telecommunications company.
+An end-to-end **hybrid data engineering pipeline** that combines **event-driven architecture** with **orchestration monitoring** to predict customer churn for a telecommunications company.
 The project ingests raw customer data, performs ETL transformations, trains a Random Forest ML model, loads data into Snowflake, and visualizes insights in Power BI.

 ### Business Problem
 Customer churn is a critical issue for telecom companies.
 This project: